 - Provide suitable perches for quail to use when guarding their flock.
 A lead male will often stand watch on an elevated perch as the rest of the covey feeds.

 - Watch carefully for a covey to appear and postpone yard chores or playtime until the birds have left.
 They will not see the yard as a sanctuary if they are disturbed.

 - Choose bird-friendly landscaping to discourage cats and other predators.
 Quail feel at home in dense plantings, and sharp or thorny plants that exclude cats are more quail-friendly.

-- Keep ground feeding areas open and accessible in winter, such as under a large patio table so that these year-round birds can rely on the yard for suitable food.
+- Keep ground-feeding areas open and accessible in winter, such as under a large patio table, so these year-round birds can rely on the yard for suitable food.

 Grouse and quail may be a challenge to attract, but once they recognize a yard as a safe, reliable refuge, birders can count on coveys to return time and again.